RochArmel/alx-system_engineering-devops/0x00-shell_basics/README.md

 10- Delete the directory my "myfirstdirectory"
 11 - Change current directory to the previous one
 12 - List hidden files of current directory and parent directory and /boot in long format 13 - prints the type of the file iamafile
+16 - move all files beginning by uppercase letter to /tmp/u 17 - remove all files ending by ~ in current directory